-You could snag some Nintendo Switch deals on Prime Day
+Get ready to grab some great Nintendo Switch deals this Prime Day

+Prime Day 2022 Nintendo Switch deals are closer than you think as Amazon's annual summer sale event is on July 12 and 13.
+We usually see a few fleeting deals on the consoles and we're especially hopeful the new Switch OLED will get some chunky discounts.

+Games and accessories are typically amongst the highlights of Switch Prime Day deals for sure.
+So if you've been meaning to grab a few new games, or maybe a nice new carry case, and you've waited this long, we'd certainly consider holding on for that little bit longer to take advantage of what might be the lowest prices of the year on some items.

-The Nintendo Switch has been very successful, having sold over 55.77 Million units worldwide.
-Honestly, this isn't surprising given the hybrid nature of the console, which allows the system to either be played on your TV or on the go.
-The long list of hits that have already been released on the gaming system, coupled with the knowledge that several highly-anticipated Switch games are currently in development, also makes the Nintendo Switch a great purchase.
+The Nintendo Switch is a popular console, having sold close to 108 million units worldwide as of the last report.
+Honestly, this isn't surprising given the console's hybrid nature, which allows the system to either be played on your TV or on the go.
+The long list of hit Switch games that have already been released, coupled with the knowledge that several highly-anticipated Switch games are currently in development, also makes the Nintendo Switch a great purchase.

-Last year, the Japanese gaming company released the Nintendo Switch Lite, a smaller handheld-only version of the original Switch.
-It has a few limitations like not having a kickstand and lacking motion controls, but it typically sells for about $100 cheaper than the original console making it a great budget buy.
+For anyone looking to save money, there's also a smaller, less expensive option to consider called the Nintendo Switch Lite.
+It has a few limitations like not having a kickstand, cannot connect to a TV, and doesn't offer motion controls.
+Still, it typically sells for about $100 cheaper than the original console, making it a great budget buy.

+Then there's the Switch OLED, which has several improvements from the original handheld including a larger OLED screen, which shows off visuals more vibrantly and clearly.
+It's also got double the internal storage at 64GB — and an improved kickstand.
+Due to these upgrades, it sells for $50 more than the original Switch at an MSRP of $350.
+However, the significant differences when comparing the Switch and Switch OLED side by side make it worth going for.

-As with many other products on the market, video games increased in demand shortly after the pandemic came to the U.S. For this reason, many consoles, games, and accessories are in short supply or priced higher than usual on Amazon.
-Best Buy is currently selling the Nintendo Switch at the regular price if you want one right now, but we think these consoles will see a significant price drop on Amazon Prime Day.
+As with many other products on the market, video games increased in demand shortly after the pandemic came to the U.S. For this reason, many consoles, games, and accessories are in short supply or priced higher than usual.
+However, it's still possible that there could be some good Nintendo Switch deals.

 Best Prime Day Nintendo Switch deals